Supermarine S4. Acrylic on canvas. 40(h) x 80(w) cm

 The canvas is further divided into upper and lower elements.
 The aircraft taking the role of a mythical ethereal object above the horizon - untouchable.
 Set motionless against the middle of the sky and pointing into the future - its nose cone in the white of 'hope'.
 Its upper edge is tonally dramatic.
 It is uninterrupted by foreground topics and motionless against the turbulent sky, thus emphasising the mood of calm courage in a setting of turmoil.

-Hints of militarism will be in the human figures showing both the recently past conflict and an inquisitive pondering of the technology's possible influences on the future - its ultimate derivative being the Supermarine Spitfire.
+Hints of militarism will be in the human figures (yet to be added) showing both the recently past conflict and an inquisitive pondering of the technology's possible influences on the future - its ultimate derivative being the Supermarine Spitfire.

 The S4 is seen stable and side on.
 The emotion created is one of being captivated by an alien object, reminiscent of the occupants of Troy waking to the Trojan Horse.
 Meanwhile the events of time and transient people wash past to the perpetual sound of breaking waves.
 At the time, the Supermarine S4 was the ultimate human achievement: A materialisation of ability, ingenuity, aspiration and potential.